core-wg/href/draft-ietf-core-href.md

 reserve for applications that are likely to enjoy wide use and can make good use of their shortness.

-When the expert is notified that a registration is impending in the Uniform Resource Identifier (URI) Schemes registry (see also {{upd}}) that has declared a special requirement on the CRI scheme number, the expert is assigning the CRI scheme number instead of IANA doing that autonomously.
+When the expert is notified that a registration is pending in the Uniform Resource Identifier (URI) Schemes registry that has declared a special requirement on the CRI scheme number, the expert is assigning the CRI scheme number instead of IANA doing that autonomously.